MicrosoftDocs/PowerShell-Docs/jea/role-capabilities.md

 # JEA Role Capabilities

-When creating a JEA endpoint, you need to define one or more "role capabilities" that describe *what* someone can do in a JEA session.
+When creating a JEA endpoint, you need to define one or more role capabilities that describe what someone can do in a JEA session.
 A role capability is a PowerShell data file with the `.psrc` extension that lists all the cmdlets, functions, providers, and external programs that are made available to connecting users.